 This holiday season is your perfect opportunity to set a sales record.
-Honestly, it will be a shopping season for the ages.
 But the conversions won’t just fall into your lap—you’ll be competing with other online businesses and will need to be in prime form.

 Be aware that there are dueling forces converging on your business this holiday season.
-First, global supply chains are being pinched and deliveries delayed.
+First, global supply chains are still being pinched, so the sooner you can stock up, the better.
 Customers are generally aware of these challenges but are stubbornly reluctant to accept any of the impact on their own lives.

 The other force you’ll need to account for is the holiday shopping season starting earlier and reaching a higher apex.
 According to retail industry research, the majority of consumers will start shopping for the holidays in mid-November.
-In fact, a fair portion of them actually started in September or October.
+In fact, 30% of consumers are already shopping for the holidays.
 In other words, we’re in the holiday season.

 Handling these challenges while simultaneously harnessing the opportunities will require proven strategies.
 Here are 6 tips to consider: